A Role For Federal Tax Credits In The Redevelopment Of Economically Distressed Communities

 - high housing cost areas,

-- sparsely populated low-income areas, where finding enough renters earning less than 60 percent of the AMI to justify construction of new property is difficult,
+- sparsely populated low-income areas, where finding enough renters earning less than 60 percent of the AMI to justify the construction of new property is difficult,

 - low-income neighborhoods in need of revitalization, and